nickbruggen90/Networking-Encyclopedia-backside/NTP.md

 > * Stratum 0 – reference clock (atomic clock, GPS receiver); non-networked references
 > * Stratum 1 – NTP server directly connected to Stratum 0 device
 > * Stratum 2 – syncs from a Stratum 1, and so on
 > * Stratum 15 - “orphan stratum”; if all servers are inaccessible, devices can continue to sync each other using orphan stratum.
 Helps keep local time consistent in a complete outage
+> * Stratum 16 - error state
 >   * Lower stratum levels are a more authoritative source.
 Typically, a client device has a stratum one higher than the server from which it’s learning time.
 ---
 ### NTP Modes: